Wenyuan Yinghua

 The Wenyuan Yinghua (文苑英華), sometimes translated as Finest Blossoms in the Garden of Literature, is an anthology of poetry, odes, songs and writings from the Liang dynasty to the Five Dynasties era.

-Wenyuan Yinghua is a showreel of Literature work from around the Song Dynasty.
-The book was initially compiled by a team of officers including Song Bai (宋白), Hu Meng (扈蒙), Xu Xuan (徐鉉) under an imperial order from 982 to 986 during the Northern Song dynasty.
+Wenyuan Yinghua is a showreel of literature from around the Song dynasty.
+The book was initially compiled by a team of officers including Song Bai (宋白), Hu Meng (扈蒙), and Xu Xuan (徐鉉) under an imperial order from 982 to 986 during the Northern Song dynasty.
 Southern Song scholar Zhou Bida printed the book at last in 1204, while four extensive alterations and countless minor revisions were put forth in the extent of the past 200 years.
 Wenyuan Yinghua is divided into 1,000 volumes and 38 genera by sections with 19,102 pieces of works written by about 2,200 authors; much of the crucial compilation of the writings came from the Tang dynasty scholars.
 It is considered one of the Four Great Books of Song.

 Despite this, Wenyuan Yinghua has a massive amount of valuable content regarding Chinese history and literature; this work has been mostly neglected by scholars in both the East and West since the book was composed and printed.
 It has an extensive association with other Tang and Song Chinese literary anthologies.

 The compilation of Wenyuan Yinghua

 The compilation started in the early years of the Song dynasty.
-The ruling family of Song, the Zhao family, seized power to the throne by conducting a coup de tat on the former Zhou dynasty.
+The ruling family of Song, the Zhao family, seized power to the throne by conducting a coup d'état on the former Zhou dynasty.
 Song faces threats from the north and south in its early years.
 The founding emperor of Song wants to secure his place and increase the legitimacy of his reign by leaving a mark in literature.
 Thus, he started the compilation of Wenyuan Yinghua.

 The compilers, led by Zhou Bida, come from all over China.
 Among the leading officials of the project, Xu Xuan comes from Guiji.
 He newly surrendered to Song after the fall of Nan Tang, where he was a court poet there.
 Wu Shu came from Danyang, and Lü Wenzhong was born in Xin'an, Hebei.
 The whole picture is that the emperor wants every talent in every background and birth to attribute to the compilation.

-The compilation of Wenyuan Yinghua lasted for several dynasties in Song, during which emperors had a significant impact on the selection of work.
+The compilation of Wenyuan Yinghua lasted for several emperors in Song, during which emperors had a significant impact on the selection of work.
 Emperor Taizong of Song enlisted several Song poems he preferred in Wenyuan Yinghua.
 He also appointed the chief editor personally to make sure only the literature work of the best quality is composed.
 Emperor Zhenzong showed a similar attitude toward the work.

-This influence from emperors made Wenyuan Yinghua biased to emphasize the importance of the emperor and the good deed they've done, which acts as propaganda to justify the right of imperial autocracy.
+This influence from emperors made Wenyuan Yinghua biased towards emphasizing the importance of the emperor and the good deed they have done, acting as propaganda to justify the right of imperial autocracy.